surgenado/blog/_drafts/hope-in-transportation.md

 ---
 layout: post
-title:  "Is there any hope for workers in the future of Urban Transportation?"
+title:  "Is there any hope for the driver's living wage?"
 date:   2015-11-05 14:20:55 -0800
 categories: markets
 published: true